uit-no/hpc-doc/guides/user/jobs.rst

 Queues
 ======

-In general it is not neccessary to specify a specific queue for your job, the batch system will route your job to the right queue automatically based on your job parameters.
+In general it is not necessary to specify a specific queue for your job, the batch system will route your job to the right queue automatically based on your job parameters.
 There are two exceptions to this, the express and the highmem queue